madiclack188-cloud/BIO_350_F25/README.md

-IC Assignment 3: Chapter 3 of Ecology Handbook -logistic growth
+IC Assignment 3: Chapter 3 of Ecology Handbook
+  - logistic growth
-  -how long to fill a 2mx2m plot
+  - how long to fill a 2mx2m plot
-  -12 starting plant
+  - 12 starting plant
-  -40% die every year
+  - 40% die every year
-  -1 seed germinates
+  -  seed germinates
-  -k=400
-  -s=1
-  -x=400
-  -b=75
-  -d=0.4
+  - k=400
+  - s=1
+  - x=400
+  - b=75
+  - d=0.4
-  r=0.96
+  - r=0.96
-  total days=240
+  - total days=240
-  Made a good amount of errors before I got it right
+  - Made a good amount of errors before I got it right
+  - how long to fill?
+     - Around 15 years I think
+  - What does the population even out to?
+    - Around 240 I think